 "Will you promise to put me to death if I tell you?" asked the guru.
 The king gave him his solemn word.

 (a) Select the option that correctly be substituted for the word 'solemn' given in the extract.

-(i) dignified (ii) unconditional (iii) heartfelt (iv) sincere
+(i) dignified (ii) unconditional (iii) heartfelt (iv) sincere king : foolish :: guru :

 Ans. (iv) sincere